Adams1234784/PROJECT-UD3---Final-Project/README.md

 ### Concepts Not Used
 - **Interfaces**: Abstract classes were chosen instead to provide both method signatures and shared implementation
 - **Custom Generics**: Standard collections are used; `List<Monster>` leverages built-in generics

-## GUI Wireframe Diagram
-*(ASCII diagrams for Start, Battle, and Victory/Defeat screens included — see full README for details)*

 ## Features
 - **Turn-based Combat**: Strategic battle system with player and monster turns